Bioconductor/bioconductor.org/content/developers/how-to/git-mirrors.md

 simplest thing to do is navigate to `https://github.com/Bioconductor-mirror/REPO` and click the `Fork` button in the upper right.
 This will create a copy of the repository on your personal account.
+You may want to re-enable issue tracking in your repository (it's disabled in the read-only mirrors and forks inherit this setting).
+To do this, go to Settings and then click the Issues checkbox.
 Then perform the following steps in your terminal.

   1. `git clone https://github.com/USER/REPO` to clone the repository to your machine.
   2. `cd REPO` to switch to the REPO directory.